 The input impedance is switchable between a “hi” option (1200 Ω) and a “lo” option (300 Ω).
 The line (instrument) input has a 10 kΩ impedance rating.
 So regardless of the input source, the 1084 will be able to handle it and make it sound beautiful.

-The Manley “MMSLAM” (link to check the price on Amazon) is a mastering stereo limiter and mic pre (hence the name “MSLAM”).
+The Manley “MMSLAM” is a mastering stereo limiter and mic pre (hence the name “MSLAM”).

-This unit features 2 individual tube (2 x 12AT7A NOS GE)microphone preamplifiers with selectable phase reverse, high-pass filter, and switchable phantom power.
+This unit features 2 individual tubes (2 x 12AT7A NOS GE) microphone preamplifiers with selectable phase reverse, high-pass filter, and switchable phantom power.
 These functions are available on the back panel.

 The outputs of this unit are also tube-based (2 x 6414W NOS USA dual triodes).

 Each of these channels has two distinct limiters: an electro-optical levelling amplifier circuit (ELOP) and a FET circuit (field-effect transistor).

 For more information on optical and FET compression/limiting, check out the following My New Microphone articles: